KnoP-01/krl-for-vim/README.md

 Q: I did set g:krlFoldLevel=1 or 2 but folds are open after loading a .src
     file?!
-A: The order matters: >
+A: Unfortunately the order matters: >

     syntax on                   " before filetype plugin on filetype plugin indent on   " after syntax on